tcBorek2002/mazda-scraper/README.md

 #### This script checks the Mazda website to check for new cars added to the list of user manuals.

 ## To run:
 Make sure to have npm installed on your pc.
 Go to the config.js file.
-Change the EmailConfig class to contain your email address, the (app specific) email password and last email service (ex: gmail).
+Change the EmailConfig class to contain your email address, the (app specific) email password and email service (ex: gmail).
 For more information on the emailing take a look at nodemailer.
 Then run the following commands:
 - npm install
 - npm start